zack-bitcoin/amoveo/docs/design/cryptoeconomics.md

 ```

 There is only one nash equilibrium.
 It is on H.

-Assuming H is the better decision, we would have a cryptoeconomic guarantee that the network will choose H.
+Therefore, we have a cryptoeconomic guarantee that the network will make the better decision.

+Which means that futarchy is a cryptoeconomically secure mechanism for making good decisions as a group.